Last Updated: June 27, 2022

 Request to Delete: California residents have the right to request deletion of their personal information that we have collected about them and to have such personal information deleted, except where an exemption applies.
 The instructions for submitting a verifiable Request to Delete are described in the “Submitting Requests” section below.

-Request to Know: California residents have the right to request and, subject to certain exemptions, receive a copy of the specific pieces of personal information that we have collected, used, disclosed, and sold about them in the prior 12 months and to have this delivered, free of charge, either (a) by mail or (b) electronically in a portable and, to the extent technically feasible, readily useable format that allows the individual to transmit this information to another entity without hindrance.
+Request to Know: California residents have the right to request and, subject to certain exemptions, receive a copy of the specific pieces of personal information that we have collected about them in the prior 12 months and to have this delivered, free of charge, either (a) by mail or (b) electronically in a portable and, to the extent technically feasible, readily useable format that allows the individual to transmit this information to another entity without hindrance.
 California residents also have the right to request that we provide them certain information about how we have handled their personal information in the prior 12 months, including the:

 California residents may make Requests to Know up to twice every 12 months.
 We will respond to verifiable requests received from California residents as required by law.
 The instructions for submitting a verifiable Request to Know are described in the “Submitting Requests” section below.